-Corporate Affairs and Communications Leaders face more challenges and opportunities than ever before - be it the rise of activism, communicating in the digital age, delivering ROI to the business, or driving culture change and employee engagement, to name a few.
+Corporate Affairs and Communications leaders face more challenges and opportunities than ever before - be it the rise of activism, communicating in the digital age, delivering ROI to the business, or driving culture change and employee engagement, to name a few.

 To face this challenge head on, the European Association of Communication Directors (EACD) is collaborating with the world's largest Leadership Development Consulting firm, Korn Ferry, to launch a proactive leadership development journey for senior Corporate Affairs/Communications Leaders who need to drive a high-performing function with the necessary functional, interpersonal and organisational mastery.

-To mark the launch of this new programme, we asked Korn Ferry's Andrew Lowe and Desi Kimmins about their latest research into the evolving Communications/Corporate Affairs function, Rising to the Challenge: Defining Success in Corporate Affairs Leadership.
+To mark the launch of this new programme, we asked Korn Ferry's Andrew Lowe and Desi Kimmins about their research into the evolving Communications/Corporate Affairs function, Rising to the Challenge: Defining Success in Corporate Affairs Leadership.
 Adding his practice-based insights is EACD President, Hans Koeleman (Chief Corporate Communications and CSR at KPN).

 How has the phenomenon of corporate purpose affected the elevation of the Communications/Corporate Affairs Director to the C-Suite?